T-Tavares/code-titler/README.md

 -   Added styling to title - Colour, Font Weight, Font Style and Background colour

+### 0.2.4

+-   Added / Fixed javascript react titles not working
+-   Now if the language is not on the list of supported ones the title will fall back to the personalised tag

 ## Thoughts?

 Anyone that is keen to collaborate is welcome.
 Feel free to send me a message or drop an issue and we can build stuff together.